Mrinmoy-programmer07/LOLand/README.md

 <summary>Click to view authentication details</summary>

 1. **User Authentication**:
-   - Users can sign in using Web3Auth with various social logins or their existing wallets
+   - Users sign in using Web3Auth with various social logins or their existing wallets
-   - Upon successful authentication, user information is stored in the database
+   - Upon successful authentication, user information is stored in Supabase

-2. **Session Management**:
-   - NextAuth.js handles session management and persistence
-   - Sessions are linked to both Web3Auth credentials and wallet addresses

-3. **Wallet Integration**:
+2. **Wallet Integration**:
    - After authentication, users can connect their wallets using RainbowKit
    - The connected wallet is associated with the user's account